MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/null-values.md

 ## Null expression in filter

 If an expression in the context of the filter operation such as in the [where operator](../whereoperator.md) returns null, the expression will be coalesced to `false`.
 In EngineV2, a null comparison expression returns boolean result.
-In EngineV3, any comparison with null returns `null`.

 Example: